DanielEspitiaCorredor/user-transactions/README.md

 # Generate data

-To generate a new file with test data execute `make generate-csv`
+To generate a new file with test data execute `make generate-csv`.
+This command creates a new file that you can use in this project